peteroupc/peteroupc.github.io/insmat.md

     - Structuring lessons in History and other aspects of Social Studies using the [**Four-Question Method**](https://4qmteaching.net/).
     - Structuring lessons in U.S. Civics using the questions in the civics portion of the naturalization test given by the U.S. government.
     - [**Instructional practices**](https://www.thescienceofmath.com/) for Mathematics.
+    - Offering numerous [**options to do beyond-grade-level content and exercises**](https://slatestarcodex.com/2018/09/04/acc-entry-does-the-education-system-adequately-serve-advanced-students/) for willing and ready students, as long as these options are always presented to all students (e.g., "Are you ready for more?" followed by a challenging exercise).

 6. Instructional materials in Literacy should teach synonyms for new words to be learned and for other words and phrases prone to overuse.
 In sixth grade and up, they should include copious lessons on grammatical analysis and knowledge of English syntax, as well as concrete guidance to help students avoid the following in their writing: